bil21071/BloodPressNet-Blood-Pressure-Prediction-from-Watch-PPG-ECG/README.md

 Includes visualizations:

-* Predicted vs Actual scatter plots
-* Shap values
+* Shap values for the systolic and diastolic blood pressure

 **Example Performance:**